309746069/nucleus/index.md

         protected void notifyReceivers(ResultType data);
     }

-A typical Nucleus application subclasses at least one Loader.
-Subclassing the Loader allows to avoid a boilerplate code in the future.
+A typical Nucleus application subclasses Loader at least once.
+Subclassing Loader allows to avoid a boilerplate code in the future.
 Example: [RetrofitLoader](https://github.com/konmik/nucleus/blob/master/nucleus-example/src/main/java/nucleus/example/network/RetrofitLoader.java).

+It is also possible to use RxJava for Model, see below.

 # Complexity